inaijin/HandsOnML-Practice/README.md

 ## 🤝 Contributing

 This is a personal learning portfolio, but suggestions and improvements are welcome through issues and pull requests.

----

-**Note**: This repository represents a comprehensive journey through modern machine learning, showcasing both theoretical understanding and practical implementation skills.
-Each notebook includes detailed explanations, code comments, and real-world applications to demonstrate proficiency in machine learning and deep learning techniques.